tlevine/www.thomaslevine.com/content/!/teaching-data-science/index.md

 fancy database, querying that database, maybe serializing the output as CSV, and then doing something pretty with the resulting data.

+### Lesson XXX: The shell and dotfiles
+I would talk about some shell concepts.

+* `#!`
+* `$PATH`
+* Pipes
+* Directing output
+* STDIN, STDOUT, STDERR
+* Access environment variables from other languages
+* `set -e`

+I'd also talk about some useful specific programs.

+I would have students write a shell script that ties together some things we've already done.
+And I'd encourage students play with vim or emacs and git if they aren't already.

+### Lesson XXX: Querying data stores
+I would discuss a few general paradigms

+* Filesystem
+* MapReduce
+* SQL and variants
+* ReST

 ### Lesson XXX: Performance concerns
 When data gets more than tiny, you have to think about RAM, storage, speed, &c.
 I would discuss how this stuff comes up and how you can